 You’ve probably heard the term "credit score."
-It can sound kind of scary - this mysterious number floating around when we apply for loans and credit cards.
-But don’t worry, with a little know-how, we can make it less intimidating.
+It can sound scary - this mysterious number floating around when you apply for loans and credit cards.
+But don’t worry, with a little information, it's much less intimidating.
 Let’s dive into the basics.

 What is a credit score?

-Our credit score shows how we’ve handled loans in the past and how we’re managing them now.
-It’s a number lenders will look at when we apply for a loan for a house or car, or just a new credit card.
+A credit score shows how you’ve handled loans in the past and how you’re managing them now.
+It’s a number lenders will analyze when you apply for a loan for a house or car, or just a new credit card.

 Credit scores are calculated by the three national credit bureaus – Equifax, TransUnion and Experian.
 The score is rated on a scale from 300-850.
 Anything below 579 is considered to be poor, while a score above 670 is good, and anything higher than 800 is exceptional, according to Experian.